-As alternative therapies grow in popularity, you may wonder if Medicare would cover chiropractic care.
+As alternative therapies are popular, you may wonder if Medicare would cover chiropractic care.
 Well, in certain situations, Medicare will cover chiropractic care.

-To learn more on when and how Medicare covers chiropractic care, keep reading.
+Keep reading to learn when and how Medicare covers chiropractic care.

-Medicare will cover manual manipulation of the spine done by a chiropractor if the procedure is medically necessary to correct a subluxation.
-To get coverage for your treatment, you’ll need an official diagnosis and a qualified chiropractor.
+Medicare will cover manual manipulation of the spine by a chiropractor if the procedure is medically necessary to correct a subluxation.
+You’ll need an official diagnosis and a qualified chiropractor to get coverage for your treatment.

-Medicare won’t cover other services or tests ordered by a chiropractor such as x-rays or massage therapy.
-If a doctor orders services Medicare doesn’t cover, you could be responsible for the cost.
+Medicare won’t cover other services or tests ordered by a chiropractor, such as X-rays or massage therapy.
+You could be responsible for the cost of a doctor orders services Medicare doesn’t cover.

-For coverage, you may need special chiropractic documentation submitted to Medicare, such as a treatment plan, specific goals, and the start date of treatment.
+For coverage, you may need special chiropractic documentation submitted to Medicare, such as a treatment plan, specific goals, and the treatment start date.

 Chiropractic care falls under Medicare Part B. If you don’t have a Medigap policy, you’ll pay 20% of the Medicare-approved amount; if you haven’t already paid the Part B deductible, that applies here.

 If you have a Medigap plan and Medicare approves the chiropractic service, your Medigap plan will also approve the claim.
-You could have little to no out-of-pocket costs depending on the Medicare Supplement policy you select.
+Depending on the Medicare Supplement policy you select, you could have little to no out-of-pocket costs.

 Medicare Advantage plans sometimes cover chiropractic care as a routine supplemental benefit, going beyond the coverage of standard Medicare.
 Although, this type of extra coverage isn’t available on all Part C plans.